Evert Augustus Duyckinck: Biography

 In 1854 the brothers were again united in the preparation of The Cyclopaedia of American Literature (2 vols., New York, 1855; enlarged eds., 1865 and 1875).
 He published Wit and Wisdom of Sydney Smith, with a memoir (New York, 1856); an American edition of Willroot's Poets of the Nineteenth Century (1858).
-Immediately after the death of Washington Irving, Duyckinck gathered together and published in one volume a collection of anecdotes and traits of the author, under the title of Irvingiana (1859); History of the War for the Union (3 vols., 1861-65); Memorials of John Allan (1864); Poems relating to the American Revolution, with Memoirs of the Authors (1865); Poems of Philip Freneau, with notes and a memoir (1865); National Gallery of Eminent Americans (2 vols., 1866); History of the World from the Earliest Period to the Present Time (4 vols., 1870); and Portrait Gallery of Eminent Men and Women of Europe and America.
+Immediately after the death of Washington Irving, Duyckinck gathered together and published in one volume a collection of anecdotes and descriptions of traits of the author, under the title of Irvingiana (1859); History of the War for the Union (3 vols., 1861–65); Memorials of John Allan (1864); Poems relating to the American Revolution, with Memoirs of the Authors (1865); Poems of Philip Freneau, with notes and a memoir (1865); National Gallery of Eminent Americans (2 vols., 1866); History of the World from the Earliest Period to the Present Time (4 vols., 1870); and Portrait Gallery of Eminent Men and Women of Europe and America.
 Embracing History, Statesmanship, Naval and Military Life, Philosophy, the Drama, Science, Literature and Art.
 With Biographies (2 vols., 1873).
 His last literary work was the preparation, with William Cullen Bryant, of an edition of William Shakespeare.

-He died on August 13, 1878 in New York City.
+He died on August 13, 1878, in New York City.

 Letter to Lincoln

-On 18 February 1865, Duyckinck sent President Abraham Lincoln a letter.
-Duyckinck signed the letter "Asmodeus", with his initials below his pseudonym.
-His letter enclosed a newspaper clipping about an inappropriate joke allegedly told by Lincoln at the Hampton Roads Peace Conference.
+On 18 February 1865, Duyckinck sent President Abraham Lincoln a letter, which he signed "Asmodeus", with his initials below his pseudonym.
+The letter enclosed a newspaper clipping about an inappropriate joke allegedly told by Lincoln at the Hampton Roads Peace Conference.
 The purpose of Duyckinck's letter was to advise Lincoln of "an important omission" about the history of the conference.
 He advised that the newspaper clipping be added to the "Archives of the Nation".